madworx/docker-netbsd/README.md

 ```
 There are more options for customizing user accounts, mapping your host OS home directory into the NetBSD system etc. Check the `docker-entrypoint.sh` for details, or even better, document it and do a PR towards this project. :-)

+## FAQ

+### Why is it slow?

+If you feel that the container is slow in starting/responding, or you are getting the message "Warning: Lacking KVM support - slower(!) emulation will be used." upon startup, it means that you are either not running the container in privileged mode (`--privileged`` when invoking `docker run`), or your operating system doesn't support KVM.

+Not having support for KVM might be due to that you are running your Docker engine inside a virtual machine, or that your host doesn't have the adequate support for it.

+For instance, when running a QEMU virtual machine under physical hardware, it is entirely possible to run this image with QEMU support.
+(Which is the setup for the main development environment for this image).

 ## Source

 Source code is hosted on [GitHub](https://github.com/madworx/docker-netbsd).